ruby-rice/rice/doc/introduction.rst

   gem install rice

 Rice is header-only library and therefore does not need to be built separately.
 Instead it should be #included in your C++ project.
-Rice requires C++17 or later and is tested on Windows (MSVC and Mingw64), MacOS (Xcode/clang) and Linux (g++).
+Rice requires C++17 or later and is tested on Windows (MSVC, Clang and Mingw64), MacOS (Xcode/Clang) and Linux (g++, Clang).